-Hence, LDAP with 'SSL on' does not work after an upgrade.
+LDAP with SSL on does not work after an upgrade.

-After the upgrade is complete, again set the 'SSL on' option using the following command:
+After the upgrade is complete, set the SSL on option using the following command:

+'''

 network> ldap set ssl on

+'''

-Network loadbalancer does not get configured with IPv6
+Network load balancer does not get configured with IPv6

-If you configured loadbalancer using CLISH with an IPv6 virtual IP, the loadbalancer configuration appears to be successful but does not balance the load in the background.
-This is because the loadbalancer is not supported with IPv6.
+If you configured load balancer using the Veritas Access command-line interface with an IPv6 virtual IP, the load balancer configuration appears to be successful but does not balance the load in the background.
+This is because the load balancer is not supported with IPv6.